elucian/bee/draft/concurrent.md

 Coroutines can be used as a _side branch_ in parallel of the main thread.

 * you need only one rule to create a side branch;
-* call a branch using "make" or "apply" and suspended using "yield";
+* call a branch using "begin" and suspended using "yield";
 * main thread must store a handler to running coroutines;

 ```